johan-cho/ie4515-final/README.md

 - The total ranking of the different types of cars to be produced, regarding safety, must be at least 9.
 - Produce at least 300 (or none at all) Boraxes.
 - Produce at least 1000 (or none at all) Ferbys.
-- Produce at least 900 (or none at all) of Pupos.
+- Produce at least 900 (or none at all) Pupos.
 - Produce at least 750 (or none at all) Molos.

 Whereas for Dosovo: